Louisiana Office of Alcohol and Tobacco Control

 The Office of Alcohol and Tobacco Control is a Louisiana state government agency that regulates the alcoholic beverage and tobacco industries.
 The Office promotes the prevention of underage access to alcohol and tobacco as well as responsible business practices.

-The former Commissioner of the Office of Alcohol and Tobacco Control was Juana Marine-Lombard who was appointed on December 16, 2015 by Governor John Bel Edwards.
-She resigned in 2020 and the position is currently unfilled.
+The former Commissioner of the Office of Alcohol and Tobacco Control was Ernest P. Legier Jr. who was appointed by Governor John Bel Edwards.
+He resigned in August 2025 and was replaced by Chad Brown on November 18, 2025.